marchchris/SnakeGeneticAI/README.md

-# Snake AI
+# Natural Selection Evolving Snake AI

- A Neural Network That Learns to Play Snake Using a Genetic Algorithm
+ Neural Network powered snake agents learn to play the classic game of snake by selectively breeding with 1000 other agents via the process of natural selection.

 <p align="center">
   <img src="imgs/snakeGif.gif" alt="Snake AI in action">